How to Write Character Descriptions That Work (With Examples)

 What to Do (and What to Avoid) When Describing Characters

-• If you’re writing a first person narrative, avoid having the viewpoint character describe themselves in painstaking detail.
+- Avoid having a first-person viewpoint character describe themselves in painstaking detail.
 Instead, bring in key characteristics that are relevant to who they are (e.g. they’re overweight and trying to shed excess pounds – or they’re unusually tall / short and it bothers them).

-• With any kind of description, word choices matter a lot.
+- With any kind of description, word choices matter a lot.
 There’s a huge tonal difference between “long yellow hair” and “flowing blond hair” and “long golden locks” … even though all of those could describe exactly the same thing.
+Think about specificity, too: do you definitely want to write “dark hair” or would “brown hair” or “black hair” give a better picture?

 Example #1: